 312-500-4500.
 Tell me where in Schaumburg, how bad the property damage was, what symptoms you have, and whether the adjuster has called.
 If you're getting the MIST script right now, I can tell you immediately how to respond and what to do next.
 Free consultation 24/7.
 No fee unless we win.

 MIST stands for Minor Impact Soft Tissue.
-It's an insurance industry strategy that says low-speed, low-property-damage crashes can't cause real injuries.
-They use it heavily in Schaumburg because so many crashes happen in Woodfield-area parking lots at low speeds.
-The defense relies on insurance-funded studies that peer-reviewed medical research contradicts.
-It's defeatable with the right evidence and the right lawyer.
+It is an insurance industry strategy that says low-speed, low-property-damage crashes cannot cause real injuries.
+Carriers use it heavily in Schaumburg because so many crashes happen in Woodfield-area parking lots at low speeds.
+The defense relies on insurance-funded delta-V studies that peer-reviewed independent medical research contradicts.
+It is defeatable with the right treating physician, the right biomechanical expert when needed, and a lawyer willing to try the case.

-No. Real medical literature shows that low-speed impacts cause real injuries, particularly to the neck and back.
-The human body and the bumper absorb forces differently.
+No. Real medical literature shows that low-speed impacts cause real injuries, particularly to the cervical and lumbar spine.
+The vehicle bumper and the human body absorb forces differently.
 A stiff bumper can look undamaged while the occupant experiences significant force transfer.
-Your injury is real if a qualified treating physician says it's real — not if an insurance adjuster says it isn't.
+Your injury is real if a qualified treating physician says it is real — not if an insurance adjuster says it is not.

 St. Alexius Medical Center in Hoffman Estates and Northwest Community Hospital in Arlington Heights are the closest major ERs for Schaumburg residents.
-For serious trauma, paramedics may transport you farther.
-Document every symptom from day one — MIST defenses exploit gaps in medical treatment to argue you weren't really hurt.
+For serious trauma, paramedics may transport you to a Level I trauma center.
+Document every symptom from day one — MIST defenses exploit gaps in medical treatment to argue you were not really hurt.
+Hospital liens under the Illinois Health Care Services Lien Act (770 ILCS 23) are negotiated at the end of the case.

 Maybe.
-If the parking lot had a design defect — bad sight lines, missing or obscured stop signs, confusing traffic flow — the property owner may share liability.
-This is a premises liability angle that's separate from the driver's fault.
-I evaluate both angles on every Schaumburg parking lot case.
+If the parking lot had a design defect — bad sight lines, missing or obscured stop signs, confusing traffic flow, or landscaping that blocked visibility — the property owner may share liability.
+This is a premises liability angle that is separate from the driver's fault.
+In a busy retail environment like Schaumburg, the layers of potential liability are real, and I evaluate both angles on every parking-lot case.

-Two years under 735 ILCS 5/13-202.
+Two years from the date of the crash under 735 ILCS 5/13-202.
+If a government vehicle was involved, the deadline is one year under 745 ILCS 10/8-101.
 But the MIST defense gets stronger the longer you wait, because gaps in treatment are used against you.
 Get medical care immediately and call me the same week.
 312-500-4500.

 Scott DeSalvo founded DeSalvo Law to help injured people throughout Chicago and surrounding suburbs.
 Licensed to practice law in Illinois since 1998, IARDC #6244452, Scott has represented over 3,000 clients in personal injury, workers compensation, and accident cases.